ferrocene/ferrocene/ferrocene/doc/specification/src/expressions.rst

 of the selected :t:`match arm`.

 :dp:`fls_AAuyKfxLgJ43`
-A :dt:`match guard let pattern` is a construct that evaluates if a :t:`match guard expression` matches the specified :t:`pattern`.
+A :dt:`match arm guard let pattern` is a construct that evaluates if a :t:`match arm guard expression` matches the specified :t:`pattern`.

 :dp:`fls_uCDQMkWx5OMS`
-Each :t:`let binding` in a :t:`match guard let pattern` is in scope for the rest of the :t:`match arm guard` as well as the :t:`match arm body`.
+Each :t:`let binding` in a :t:`match arm guard let pattern` is in scope for the rest of the :t:`match arm guard` as well as the :t:`match arm body`.

 .. rubric:: Dynamic Semantics